 The Tutela Process

-Tutela knows the importance of representation and stakeholder input in creating effective, evidence-based training.
+Tutela knows the importance of stakeholder input in creating effective, evidence-based training.

 By using a cost effective and repeatable process for identifying needs and applying instructional design and digital pedagogy best practices to personalize evidence-based training we can rapidly and affordably produce targeted high-quality content that increases the effectiveness of our training and impact.